-4 DATA QUALITY
+5 DATA QUALITY

-4.1 Data Entry Constraint and Validation
+5.1 Data Entry Constraint and Validation

 Many quality control measures are implemented at the point of data entry within a mobile data entry application or web user interface (UI).
 For example, data formats are constrained and data values controlled through the provision of dropdown options, which reduces the number of processing steps necessary to prepare the raw data for publication.
 An additional set of constraints are implemented during the process of ingest into the NEON database.
-The product-specific data constraint and validation requirements built into data entry applications and database ingest are described in the document NEON Raw Data Ingest Workbook for TOS Small Mammal Abundance and Diversity (NEON.DP0.10001), provided with every download of this data product.
+The product-specific data constraint and validation requirements built into data entry applications and database ingest are described in the document NEON Raw Data Ingest Workbook for TOS Small Mammal Abundance and Diversity (DP0.10001.001), provided with every download of this data product.
 Contained within this file is a field named 'entryValidationRulesForm', which describes syntactically the validation rules for each field built into the data entry application.
-Data entry constraints are described in Nicl syntax in the validation file provided with every data download, and the Nicl language is described in NEON's Ingest Conversion Language (NICL) specifications ([AD[11]).
+Data entry constraints are described in NEON's Ingest Conversion Language (NICL) specifications ([AD[11]).